cybertraining-dsc/reu2022/project/windows-configuration.md

 Before installing docker however you have to set up the appropriate hypervisor at boot time.
 PLease let us know how you set them for your machine, so we can add some information here.
-You willlikely have to research it.
+You will likely have to research it.

 Please also know that you MUST uninstall virtualbox before you install docker, as old versions of virtualbox are incompatible